-To help us demonstrate how we comply with data protection legislation, we have implemented an Information Governance Framework, which outlines our approach to data privacy.
+To help us show how we comply with data protection legislation, we have put an Information Governance Framework in place, which outlines our approach to data privacy.

-As a publicly funded organisation we are required to have a Data Protection Officer (DPO).
-The Data Protection Officer will report directly to the Chair of the Corporation.
+As a publicly funded organisation, we are required to have a Data Protection Officer (DPO).
+The Data Protection Officer reports directly to the Chair of the Corporation.

 Bradford College and Bradford College Group Subsidiary Companies are registered with the Information Commissioner’s Office (ICO), the UK’s data protection authority, as follows:

 - Training for Bradford, trading as City Training Services – Registration No: Z5254595